albertlyu/nbadb/README.md

 ### Requirements

-This project was built with Python 2.7.6, PostgreSQL 9.3.4.
+This project was built with Python 2.7.5, PostgreSQL 9.4.0.
 That does not mean it won't work in Python 3 or PostgreSQL 9.4, as I haven't tested that yet.
 It should work on both Windows and Unix operating systems.
 I think it's best that you create your nbadb within a virtual environment for easy replication.

 In your nbadb folder, start a ```virtualenv``` instance (see the [virtualenv docs](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) for more information) and install the required modules:

 ```
 $ virtualenv ENV
+$ source ENV/bin/activate # For Unix machines
 $ \path\to\ENV\Scripts\activate # For Windows machines
 $ pip install -r requirements.txt
 ```